ericcheatham/weathersnake/README.md

 # weathersnake
-What's the current weather in your area?
+What is the current weather in your area?

 Weathersnake uses the API from openweathermap to return the current temperature in a specific area